clodbe0/MDEF22/docs/temr2/data.md

 Do we have time and energies to do what we love?

 At the end of a working day people don't have the time and the mental / physical energy to do what they love.

+There are two approaches to measure data:
+1. collect data myself and use it
+2. use data collected by others

+Reverse auction to distribute the available tools between the groups.
+We need Arduino.